cetz-package/cetz/manual.typ

 = Introduction

-This package provides a way to draw stuff using a similar API to #linkurl("https://processing.org/", "Processing") but with relative coordinates and anchors from #linkurl("https://tikz.dev/", "Tikz").
+This package provides a way to draw stuff using a similar API to #link("https://processing.org/")[Processing] but with relative coordinates and anchors from #link("https://tikz.dev/")[Ti#[_k_]Z].
 You also won't have to worry about accidentally drawing over other content as the canvas will automatically resize.
 And remember: up is positive!

 = Usage